 Above is another pair of slanted brass sustain-block versions.

-Brian Guitars FRT-3 Store Model Clone
+CLONES: Brian Guitars FRT-3 Clone

-This mysterious FRT-3 variant may possibly be the very first non-fine tuning copy of a Floyd Rose.
+This mysterious FRT-3 variant may possibly be one of the very first non-fine tuning copy of a Floyd Rose.
 They are seen on “Brian” guitars which are Japanese store models.
 Many Japanese guitar stores assembled their own guitars from various parts and created their own guitar line.
 This FRT-3 clone/variant was seen on these Brian guitar store models from 1982.